njambi-r/nairobi-rail-brt-transit-map/README.md

 No server or build tools are required.

 ### 6. Customize
-Modify `style.css` to adjust layout, fonts, or legend styles.
+Modify `tubeMap.css` to adjust layout, fonts, or legend styles.

 Edit `d3-nairobi-map.js` to tweak map behavior or add interactivity (e.g., tooltips, highlighting).